 5. Colorful Shams & Accent Pillows

 Eco-friendly doesn’t have to mean boring and bland.
-You can spice up your bed with cool shams for pillows made from a variety of different complimentary fabrics.
+You can spice up your bed with cool shams for pillows made from a variety of different complementary fabrics.
 Old sweaters, tees, or dresses and other fabric scraps can be matched together with buttons and other trims for a neat designer look.

 You can use shams with homemade pillows of all sizes, or to revamp old ones.
 Let your personality and eco-friendliness shine with this project.
 Use materials that are sustainable and reuse fabric wherever you can.